bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

    📄go.md
 ```

-## c.
+## d.
 Start with the Project Scaffolding

 Before we write any API related functionality, let's structure our code with a good base to build from.
 The scaffolding we use is based on the "model-view-controller" pattern; in addition, the structure is my *opinion* and should not be considered *the standard* but rather the way I would write.